The very basic question

 The wiki definition is:

-That said, a module (a method in procedural or class in OOP), the operations that is executed inside must be similar (doing one thing and one thing only).
+if the methods that serve the given class tend to be similar in many aspects, then the class is said to have high cohesion.
+In a highly cohesive system, code readability and the likelihood of reuse is increased, while complexity is kept manageable.That said, a module (a method in procedural or class in OOP), the operations that is executed inside must be similar (doing one thing and one thing only).
 There is one principle in OOP which goal is almost the same, that is Single Responsibility Principle, which said:

 every class should have a single responsibility, and that responsibility should be entirely encapsulated by the class.
-All its services should be narrowly aligned with that responsibility.
+All its services should be narrowly aligned with that responsibility.So taken an example of the low cohesion code below:

 The operation above is having 4 responsibility.
 First is checking whether there are quantity ordered, second is opening connection to database, third is validating whether there are any items not exist in database and fourth is inserting the item to database.
 Why it is becoming a problem?
 That is because each responsibility logic cannot be reused (quantity validation, open connection logic, item exists validation, insert to database logic).